uraimo/Awesome-Swift-Playgrounds/README.md

 * [AlgorithmsPlayground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.

 ## UIKit
-*A list of playgrounds that demostrate various aspect of UIKit*
+*A list of playgrounds that demostrate various aspect of UIKit and other graphical frameworks*

 * [UIStackViewPlayground](https://github.com/dasdom/UIStackViewPlayground) - Interesting examples of use of UIStackViews.
 * [METAL Playground](https://github.com/haawa799/METAL_Playground) - Apple Metal framework playground.